rails-sqlserver/tiny_tds/README.md

 * Josh Clayton of Thoughtbot for writing about ruby C extensions. - http://robots.thoughtbot.com/post/1037240922/get-your-c-on

-## Donators

-I am trying to save up for a Happy Hacking pro keyboard.
-Help me out via GitTip! https://www.gittip.com/metaskills/

 ## License

-TinyTDS is Copyright (c) 2010-2014 Ken Collins, <ken@metaskills.net> and Will Bond (Veracross LLC) <wbond@breuer.com>.
+TinyTDS is Copyright (c) 2010-2015 Ken Collins, <ken@metaskills.net> and Will Bond (Veracross LLC) <wbond@breuer.com>.
 It is distributed under the MIT license.
 Windows binaries contain precompiled versions of FreeTDS <http://www.freetds.org/> which is licensed under the GNU LGPL license at <http://www.gnu.org/licenses/lgpl-2.0.html>